'He was an adoring grandfather': Tributes paid to man who died in Cork city house fire

 A man in his 60s has died in an overnight house fire in Cork city.
 Stock image of Cork City Fire Brigade engine.

-The fire broke out in a dwelling on Noonan’s Rd at around 3am on Sunday morning, with firefighters from Cork City Fire Brigade attending the scene.
+The fire broke out in a two-storey house on Noonan’s Rd at around 3am on Sunday morning, with units from Cork City Fire Brigade and members of An Garda Síochána attending the scene within minutes of the alarm being raised.

-Firefighters had to use breathing equipment to gain access to the premises, and at 3.37am they were able to recover a man in his 60s, who was unconscious, from the building.
+Firefighters had to use breathing equipment to gain access to the premises, and the occupant of the house, a man in his early 60s, was found unresponsive in an upstairs bedroom.

-The man was taken by ambulance to Cork University Hospital, where he was pronounced dead some time afterward.
+The man received treatment from paramedics at the scene before being taken by ambulance to Cork University Hospital (CUH), where he was subsequently pronounced dead.

 More in this section